DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ## Find out what salary you can earn

-Schools have some flexibility on [salary](/salaries-and-benefits).
+Schools have some flexibility on [teachers' salaries](/salaries-and-benefits).
 It varies by region and your level of skill, experience and qualifications.

 There are [specific salary requirements for a skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration).